-LISTING OF COMPANYS EQUITY SHARE
+LISTING OF COMPANY'S EQUITY SHARE

-Your Companys shares continue to be listed on BSE Limited and National Stock Exchangeof India Limited.
-The annual listing Fee for the year 2015-2016 has been paid to BSE Limitedand National Stock Exchange of India Limited.
+Your Company's shares continue to be listed on BSE Limited and National Stock Exchangeof India Limited.
+The annual listing Fee for the year 2018-19 has been paid to BSE Limitedand National Stock Exchange of India Limited within stipulated time.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information under Section 134(3)(m) of the Companies Act 2013 read with Rule 8(3)of the Companies (Accounts) Rules 2014 for the year ended 31st March 2016 isgiven here below:
+The information under Section 134(3)(m) of the Companies Act 2013 read with Rule 8(3)of the Companies (Accounts) Rules 2014 for the year ended 31st March 2019 isgiven here below:

-The efforts made towards technology absorption
+The efforts made towards technology absorption were: -

 FOREIGN EXCHANGE EARNING AND OUTGO

-Total foreign exchange earned: Rs.
-1735.38 lacs Total foreign exchange used: Rs.
-99.45lacs
+Total foreign exchange earned: Rs 1403.92 lacs

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT